Blenheim Palace: Current design and architecture

 In the design of great 18th-century houses comfort and convenience were subservient to magnificence, and this is certainly the case at Blenheim.
 This magnificence over creature comfort is heightened as the architect's brief was to create not only a home but also a national monument to reflect the power and civilisation of the nation.
 To create this monumental effect, Vanbrugh chose to design in a severe Baroque style, using great masses of stone to imitate strength and create shadow as decoration.

 The solid and huge entrance portico on the north front resembles more the entrance to a pantheon than a family home.
 Vanbrugh also liked to employ what he called his "castle air", which he achieved by placing a low tower at each corner of the central block and crowning the towers with vast belvederes of massed stone, decorated with curious finials (disguising the chimneys).
 Coincidentally these towers, which hint at the pylons of an Egyptian temple, further add to the heroic pantheonesque atmosphere of the building.

-There are two approaches to the palace's grand entrance, one from the long straight drive through wrought iron gates directly into the Great Court; the other, equally if not more impressive, betrays Vanbrugh's true vision: the palace as a bastion or citadel, the true monument and home to a great warrior.
+The palace's grand entrance has two approache, one from the long straight drive through wrought iron gates directly into the Great Court, while another, equally if not more impressive, betrays Vanbrugh's true vision: the palace as a bastion or citadel, the true monument and home to a great warrior.
 Piercing the windowless, city-like curtain wall of the east court is the great East Gate, a monumental triumphal arch, more Egyptian in design than Roman.
 An optical illusion was created by tapering its walls to create an impression of even greater height.
 Confounding those who accuse Vanbrugh of impracticality, this gate is also the palace's water tower.
 Through the arch of the gate one views across the courtyard a second equally massive gate, that beneath the clock tower, through which one glimpses the Great Court.